poonamgp14/fullstack-nanodegree-catalog-project/README.md

 - Run ***python catalogDBData.py*** to fill the data in the database
 - Run Run ***python project.py*** to run the server
 - Open the link ***http://localhost:5080/*** in the web browser

+##Few points to remember:
+- An User can edit or delete their own items
+- An User cannot edit or delete items created by other users.